jay-joshy/allergyguide/content/topics/hypersensitivity/airway_ent/chronic_rhinosinusitis.md

 - Inflammation from hypersensitivity to usually commensal fungi
 - More often in younger immunocompetent individuals in hot/humid climates (moreso in the US) and low SES; associated with polyposis <span class="references">2,7</span>
-- Classically peanut-butter like mucus, very thick and tenacious
+- **Classically peanut-butter like mucus**, very thick and tenacious
 - Specific criteria: ALL of
   - CRS symptoms, Type 1 hypersensitivity to fungi confirmed by history, skin test, or serology, typical CT findings, Eosinophilic mucin with non-invasive fungal hyphae, absence of immunodeficiency, uncontrolled diabetes <span class="references">7</span>